Radiation Therapy: Overview and General Information

 Implants that are high-dose might be removed after a few minutes, or left in place for a few hours.
-Implants that are low-dose may be left in place for longer periods of time; sometimes for a few days, or even permanently.
-Implants that are permanent lose their radiation rapidly.
-Internal radiation may also be administered through injecting a radioactive substance into the person's blood or body cavity, or by mouth.
+Implants that are low-dose may be left in place for longer periods; sometimes for a few days, or even permanently.
+Permanent implants lose their radiation rapidly.
+Internal radiation may also be administered by injecting a radioactive substance into the person's blood or body cavity, or by mouth.

 The type of radiation therapy received depends on many factors, including;

 - The type of cancer.

 - Cancer's location in the body.

 - How far into the body the radiation needs to travel.

 - Whether you will have other types of cancer treatment.